Have you ever wondered how some websites get the beautiful yellow stars and review count next to their web link in the Google search result?

 In short, you will need a schema.org code that will generate the aggregated rating of your reviews displayed on your webpage.

-EmbedReviews can do this in just seconds.
-It provides the functionality to generate a schema.org code that will display a rich snippet in the Google search results.
+The EmbedReviews platform provides the functionality to generate this schema.org code that will display a rich snippet in the Google search results.

 By using EmbedReviews, you can easily create a feed with the reviews you collect on Facebook Page, Google location or you can manually import reviews that you have received from your customers.